School rampage in Brazil leaves 8 dead, many wounded

 Published Wednesday, March 13, 2019 1:19PM EDT

-SUZANO, Brazil -- Two masked men armed with a gun, knives, axes and crossbows descended on a school in southern Brazil on Wednesday, killing five students and two adults before taking their own lives, authorities said.
+SUZANO, Brazil -- A Sao Paulo suburb prepared to bury its dead Thursday while looking for reasons why two masked former students armed with a hand gun, knives, axes and crossbows killed five teenagers and two adults at a school before killing themselves as police closed in.

-The men, identified as former students at the school in a suburb of Sao Paulo, also shot and killed the owner of a used car business nearby before launching the attack on the school, authorities said.
+Authorities said the pair also fatally shot the owner of a used car business nearby before launching the attack Wednesday on the Professor Raul Brasil school in Suzano, a suburb of Brazil's largest city.

+Brazil has the largest number of annual homicides in the world, but school shootings are rare.
+In 2011, 12 students were killed by a gunman who roamed the halls of a school in Rio de Janeiro.

-Besides the five students, the dead included a teacher and a school administrator, said Joao Camilo Pires de Campos, the state's public secretary.
-Nine others were wounded in the school attack and hospitalized, he said.
+Besides the five students killed Wednesday, the dead included a teacher and a school administrator, said Joao Camilo Pires de Campos, the state's public secretary.
+Nine others were wounded in the school attack, he said.

-"This is the saddest day of my life," de Campos said, speaking to reporters outside the school in the Sao Paulo suburb of Suzano.
+"This is the saddest day of my life," de Campos told reporters outside the school in the Sao Paulo suburb of Suzano.

 Authorities identified the attackers as 17-year-old Guilherme Taucci Monteiro and 25-year-old Henrique de Castro.